MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/ios-privacy-alerts.md

 device_agent.dismiss_springboard_alerts_manually!

 # Do whatever triggers the alert, then wait for the alert
-# which may or may not appear.
+# that may or may not appear.
 begin
   device_agent.wait_for_springboard_alert(10) # timeout is optional
   device_agent.dismiss_springboard_alert("OK")